hyshibushiyoubing/qafm/README.md

-# 📘 QF603 Final Project – Forecasting Bank Liquidity Risk
+# 📘 Forecasting Bank Liquidity Risk

 This repository contains our final project for **QF603: Quantitative Analysis of Financial Markets**, focused on forecasting liquidity risk for U.S. banks using advanced time series modeling techniques.